soracom-labs/multi-carrier-failover-demo/README.md

 [![test](https://github.com/soracom-labs/multi-carrier-demo/workflows/test/badge.svg)](https://github.com/soracom-labs/multi-carrier-demo/actions/workflows/test.yaml)

-# Multi Carrier Switch Demo
+# Multi Carrier Failover Demo

 ## Overview

-The script in this repository shows an example of switching carriers for multi-carrier connectable SIMs.
+The script in this repository shows an example of failover across carriers for a SIM with multi-carrier connectivity.

-For example, [plan01s_jp/switch_carrier.sh](plan01s_jp/switch-carrier.sh) switches the carrier from NTT Docomo to SoftBank (or vice versa) when a ping loss occurs.
+For example, [raspberry_pi/plan01s_jp/switch_carrier.sh](plan01s_jp/switch-carrier.sh) switches the carrier from NTT Docomo to SoftBank (or vice versa) when a ping loss occurs.

 ## Prerequisites